Malwprotector/ZoryaTrace/README.md

   <img src="logo.jpg" alt="ZoryaTrace Logo" width="500">
 </p>

 **ZoryaTrace** is a powerfull artificial intelligence algorithm designed to analyze texts and determine whether the content is AI-generated or not.
 In the future, it will leverage individual user data to determinate if LLM was used to generate text.
-To get into the mathematical details, **ZoryaTrace** uses the <i>[Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)</i>, which is based on the <i>[Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem)</i>.
+To get into the mathematical details, **ZoryaTrace** uses the <i>[Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)</i>, which is based on the <i>[Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem)</i> to achieve this goal.

 🚧 **Currently in heavy development** – many features are still being built and refined.